 Nimrod (2013).
 The year is 1991 and the Soviet Union is collpasing.
 The Nimrod is a Soviet sleeper ship bound for Titan, a moon of Saturn, with a crew of miners and engineers in hibernation.
 Captain Yevgeny Yeltsin and Political Officer Ivan Igoshin are the only individuals awake for the voyage.
 They receive regular updates from Earth regarding the political situation, but it is soon clear they are on their own.
 When they arrive at Saturn, the political situation on Earth has become grave.
 The news and images of the crowds around the Berlin Wall astonish them.
 They wonder whether to continue the mission or simply return home.
 Soon they must decide which crew members to wake and how to break the news that the Soviet Union no longer exists.
 In his first English-language novel, Sol Bakar imagines a galaxy where the Soviet Union achieved miraculous advances in space technology, establishing bases on the Moon and Mars.
 The costly space race leads to the economic collapse of the United States in the 1950s, allowing the Soviet Union to dominate for many years.
 But corruption and bad policies lead inevitably to the demise of the communist government.
 On a distant ship, Bakar examines the collision of politics with reality, the necessities and failures of democracy, and why capitalist hegemony is as inevitable as death.

 Titan (2016).
 The sequel to Nimrod explores consequences of the events recorded in that novel.
-With the founding and development of the Titan Engineering Project, the engineers and scientists maintain vestiges of the Soviet system but also incorporate more rational think and fewer ideological principles in their decision-making.
+With the founding and development of the Titan Engineering Project, the engineers and scientists maintain vestiges of the Soviet system but also incorporate more rational thinking and fewer ideological principles in their decision-making.
 Their form of government and economy are seen as a threat to global capitalism, so the United States and the newly formed Russian Republic join forces in a cold war against Titan.